Aller au contenu

 Charging infrastructure

-Presently, there are currently no explicit government targets for the number of public charging stations.
+Presently, there are no explicit government targets for the number of public charging stations.
 However, federal government modelling in the Powering Australia Plan estimates 1,800 public fast and ultra-fast charging stations will be needed by 2030.
-The Electric Vehicle Council reports that there are 967 fast and ultra-fast chargers as of June 2023, which is an increase of 57% over the last 12 months.
+The Electric Vehicle Council reports that there are approximately 1300 fast and ultra-fast chargers as of June 2025, which is an increase of 28% over the last 12 months and indicates steady progress.
 As the number of chargers are not officially tallied, the number of charging locations reported by the EV Council and Plugshare are used to indicate the current status of EV charging infrastructure.

 Source: EV Council